Everything You Need to Know About Hazardous Waste Labeling

 Also in 2021, a chemical plant in Oregon was fined over $300,000 due to storing hazardous waste longer than allowed and failing to properly label their hazardous waste containers.

-Companies across the country are finding out just what happens when they fail to correctly label their hazardous waste.
+Companies across the country are discovering the consequences of failing to properly label their hazardous waste.

 Importance of Hazardous Waste Labeling

-Hazardous waste labeling is more than just a checkbox for inspectors to mark off while visiting your facility.
+Hazardous waste labeling is more than just a checkbox for inspectors to mark off during their facility visits.
 These procedures protect employees and the environment from improper handling and accidental spills.

-Properly labeling hazardous waste materials ensures that individuals who handle or transport these materials know the potential hazards and can take the necessary precautions to protect themselves and others.
+Properly labeling hazardous waste materials ensures that individuals handling or transporting these materials are aware of the potential hazards and can take the necessary precautions to protect themselves and others.

 This includes using personal protective equipment, such as gloves or respirators, and following specific handling and storage guidelines to prevent accidental spills or releases.

-Another benefit of hazardous waste labeling is on the off-chance that somehow a container of materials goes missing; the bright and easy-to-understand stickers allow people to identify dangerous waste and call for assistance immediately.
+Another benefit of hazardous waste labeling is on the off-chance that somehow a container of materials goes missing; the bright, easy-to-understand stickers allow people to identify dangerous waste and call for assistance immediately.

 Hazardous Waste Labeling Requirements